Azure/bicep-registry-modules/avm/res/db-for-postgre-sql/flexible-server/README.md

 ### Parameter: `sourceServerResourceId`

-Required if "createMode" is set to "PointInTimeRestore".
+Required if 'createMode' is set to 'PointInTimeRestore'.
 - Required: No
 - Type: string
 - Default: `''`